funvill/funvill.github.io/index.md

 ## Projects

  - 2015 [Pocket Universe](/projects/pocketuniverse/) - Short description of this project
+ - 2014 [Thread map of vancouver]() - Laser cut map of vancouver with GPS heat map of a years worth of travel.
  - 2014 [The Giant Claw Game!](/projects/thegiantclawgame.html) - Short description of this project

 ## Posts